-- Flexibility — Design and deliver programs and services to be convenient to students
+- Flexibility — designing and delivering programs convenient to students;

-- Accessibility — Provide educational opportunities to anyone, anywhere
+- Accessibility — providing educational opportunities to anyone, anywhere;

-- Innovation — Continually create new educational opportunities
+- Innovation — continually creating new educational opportunities;

-- Relevance — What we teach today can be applied tomorrow
+- Relevance — teaching today what can be applied tomorrow; and

 The Board of Trustees approves an institutional five-year strategic plan to guide CityU.
 The strategic plan is a living document that will guide the University for the next five years.
 It is updated annually, serving as a road map to help the University fulfill its mission and achieve its vision.
 The University’s strategic plan guides operational activities, including the determination of annual goals and objectives for its performance.

 Click here to view our current Strategic Plan.